 Maxwell Fairman

-Maxwell Fairman is a 21-year-old violinist and composer based in Boston.
-A devoted chamber musician, Fairman made his White House debut in 2016 at age twelve as a member of the string quartet The Perfect Fourth, performing for Michelle Obama.
-The quartet also performed alongside the duo Black Violin in 2017.
-Fairman appeared at Stern Auditorium in Carnegie Hall with the Peraza Music Workshop Ensemble as well.
+Maxwell Fairman is a Cincinnati-based violinist and composer who performs across classical, jazz, and popular styles.
+He made his White House debut at age 12 as a member of the Perfect Fourth quartet, performing for Michelle Obama, and his Carnegie Hall debut at age 13 with the Peraza Music Workshop Ensemble.